-► BE AWARE OF YOUR RIGHTS IN SOCIAL AND SEXUAL SITUATIONS!
+BE AWARE OF YOUR RIGHTS IN SOCIAL AND SEXUAL SITUATIONS!

 Yes Means Yes!
 Unwanted physical contact is a crime and against University policy.
 The University of New Haven enforces an affirmative consent policy.
-Report it immediately to the University Police Department (203.932.7070) or to a member of the Residential Life staff.
+Report concerning behavior to the University Police Department (203.932.7070) or online at newhaven.edu/reportit.

-▶ PROTECT YOUR PROPERTY:
+PROTECT YOUR PROPERTY:

-- Be sure homeowner's insurance covers your property while at the University of New Haven. - Record serial numbers of valuable items. - Put an identifying number near the binding of the same page in all of your books. - Keep all valuables out of sight and locked away. - Do not keep large sums of cash use the on-campus ATM or a checking account. - Keep track of credit cards, and report their loss immediately.
+- Be sure homeowner's insurance covers your property while at the University of New Haven. - Record serial numbers of valuable items. - Put an identifying number near the binding of the same page in all of your books. - · Keep all valuables out of sight and locked away. - Do not keep large sums of cash use the on-campus ATM or a checking account. - Keep track of credit cards, and report their loss immediately. - Park vehicles in assigned designated University parking lots.